(no paid advertisement)

 The blog Vegan Richa and her cookbook were super helpful.
 Before I read this book, which also offers a good introduction to the indian cuisine and it’s ingredients, and delivers recipes for the classics, my Indian food always tasted somehow German.
 What are they doing differently, I always wondered.

 Richa’s book gave me a good tip.
 Ground spices lose their aroma quickly, it’s better to buy whole spices and only grind an amount that you can use up soon.
-I threw away my ancient garam masala powder and got a bag of whole garam masala, that I grind freshly into my food with my spice mill.
+I threw away my ancient garam masala powder and got a bag of whole garam masala, that I grind freshly into my food with my electric spice mill.
 For me it makes all the difference!
-I just ordered an electric spice mill to make it easier, I’ll let you know about my experience.

 Just like Richa I am a big fan of fusion kitchen, but of course you need to know the rules to play around with them.
 So I am working my way through the classics now: naan, seitan makhani, samosas etc. Indian cuisine has started to sneak into my recipes a little already though: ajowan works great in my sweet potato focaccia.